PKizzle/dns/cmd/atomdns/handlers/metrics/README.md

 With _metrics_ metrics are exported from atomdns and any handler that adds extra ones.
 The default address for the metrics server is `localhost:9153`.
 The metrics path is fixed to `/metrics`.
-See the global handler for details on how to change the address.
+See the _global_ handler for details on how to change the address, and other properties.

 You must also enable metrics in the handler block, this allows you to specify where in the handler chain the metrics are gathered.
 Usually this is the first handler.
 If the global section doesn't specify _metrics_ the